bondarkoff/task-1/README.md

 ### Getting Started:

-1) Clone the repository.
+1. Clone the repository.
-2) Open project directory, open a terminal and type "npm i" or "yarn"
-3) After all installations, open a terminal and type "gulp"
+2. The project is fully compiled and ready.
+All you have to do is open index.html.